 Asylum seekers channelled into an accelerated procedure have the same rights with regard to access to assistance as those in a regular procedure.
 As they are entitled to the same reception conditions as asylum seekers under the regular procedure, the assistance they can hope for depends of their conditions of reception.

 Legal assistance at the appeal stage before the CNDA

-In theory, the right to legal assistance at the appeal stage before the CNDA is the same for asylum seekers under regular procedure and under accelerated procedure.
-However, the delay to process the appeal is different: the CNDA has to process appeals of negative decisions of claims under accelerated procedures within 5 weeks.
-This short timeframe might prevent asylum seekers under accelerated procedure to have an effective access to legal assistance.
-Indeed, court-appointed lawyers inform the Office for legal aid of their availability 6 months in advance but this information is not reported into the “availability files” of the CNDA.
-Therefore, court-appointed lawyers might not be available to attend the hearing they have been designated for.
-Finally, even though court-appointed lawyers are able to attend the hearing chances that they will be able to meet with the applicant ahead of the hearing are very low.
+The right to legal assistance at the appeal stage before the CNDA is the same for asylum seekers under regular procedure and under accelerated procedure.
+However, the CNDA has to process appeals of negative decisions of claims under accelerated procedures within 5 weeks.
+This short timeframe might prevent asylum seekers under accelerated procedure to prepare the case with the lawyers.

 - 3. Article R.723-3 Ceseda.
 Delays are even shorter (96 hours) for persons held in administrative detention centres and in waiting zone.

 - 5. This information has been collected by Forum réfugiés – Cosi social workers in Lyon, Clermont-Ferrand and Marseille but also by other NGOs in Paris and its surroundings, Bretagne, Charentes-Maritimes, Somme or Lorraine.

 - 7. Ministry of Interior, Chiffres clés – La demande d’asile, 16 January 2018.

 - 8. OFPRA, 2016 Activity report, 41.